viniciuschiele/Scrypt/README.md

 bool areEquals = encoder.Compare("mypassword", hashedPassword);
 ```

-It works perfectly in Linux and OSX using [mono](http://www.mono-project.com), I'm not sure about mobile phones but I believe that it should work as well.
+It is compatible with .NET Core and it works perfectly in Linux and OSX using [mono](http://www.mono-project.com) or the .NET Core, I'm not sure about mobile phones but I believe that it should work as well.

 ##Install
 Install via NuGet: Install-Package Scrypt.NET

 ##Feedback
 Please use the [Issues](https://github.com/viniciuschiele/scrypt/issues) for feature requests and troubleshooting usage.